-Error thrown when the consumer attempts to seek to an invalid offset for a partition, typically when the offset is outside the valid range of offsets for that partition.
+Error thrown when the consumer attempts to seek to an invalid offset for a partition, typically when the offset is outside the valid range of offsets for that partition, and auto-reset policy is not enabled.
+To recover, the consumer seeks to the end of the partition to commit the offset synchronously (commitSync).
+If auto-reset policy is enabled, the consumer seeks to the start or end of the partition depending on the setting.